-As more fully described in Note 1 to the consolidated financial statements, the Company's consolidated accrued product warranty balance was \$21.6 million as of December 31, 2022.
+As described in Note 1 to the consolidated financial statements, the Company's consolidated accrued product warranty balance was \$19.3 million as of December 31, 2023.
 The Company offers a standard limited warranty on the workmanship of its products.
 The Company estimates and records a liability and related charges to income for its warranty program at the time products are sold to customers.
 These estimates are established using historical warranty claims information including failure rates, repair costs and timing of failures.
-New product launches require a greater use of judgment in developing estimates, until historical experience becomes available.
 Previous estimates are adjusted as actual warranty claims data becomes available.

-We identified the accrued product warranty liability as a critical audit matter.
-Auditing management's estimates and assumptions to determine the accrued product warranty liability involved especially challenging auditor judgment due to i) the significant judgment by management when determining the accrued product warranty liability estimate; ii) the high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence relating to the significant assumptions, specifically the applicability of historical claims experience including failure rates and repair costs per unit; and iii) the estimates in frequency and average cost of warranty claims.
+We identified the estimation of certain accrued product warranties as a critical audit matter.
+The principal consideration for this determination was the significant judgment used by management when determining the accrued product warranty estimates.
+Auditing management's estimates and assumptions to determine certain accrued product warranties involved especially challenging auditor judgment due to the significant audit effort in performing procedures related to the significant assumptions, specifically the applicability of historical claims experience.